atom-box/tatll/posts/book.md

 August 23 Crossing to Safety by Wallace Stegner

-September 27 TBD [Jim Sheufelt]
+September 27 Crime and Punishment by Fyodor Dostoevsky, any translation

-October 25 TBD [Pete Hilen]
+October 25 The Correspondent by Virginia Evans

-November 22 TBD [Peter Zobel]
+November 22 Red Rising #1, by Pierce Brown, Nominee for Goodreads Readers' Favorite Young Adult Fantasy & Science Fiction (2014)

 December 27 Theo of Golden by Allen Levi

 January 24 A Different Kind of Tension: New and Selected Stories by Jonathan Lethem

+February 28 TBD (Jim Sheufelt to choose)

 ## Call link for all meetings #
 We no longer use Brave Talk.